 Anyone interested in joining the Society needs to submit a completed membership application form.

 Full Membership €40

 Concession Membership €30

 Family Membership €40.

-The Concession Rate is available to Seniors aged 65+, Full-Time Students and Unemployed Persons,if you feel you need it.
+The Concession Rate is available to Seniors aged 65+, Full-Time Students and Unemployed Persons. (please only avail of this option if you feel you need to avail of it).

 To join, please print out and post the Membership Application Form to the Treasurer, to the address given at the bottom of that form.

 There is also a application form on our Brochure.